-18974 basic variant mappings from CDNC
+18974 basic variant mappings from CDNC-2005

-CDNC IDN Table (repertoire and variant mappings), generated in early 2000s and extended in 2015, along with RFC3743 and RFC 4713, is the most wildly accepted rules for Chinese domain name registration at the second level, has been applied to .CN, .TW, .MO, .HK, .SG for decades.
-The dotAsia IDN Table imports 99.5% of its variant mappings from CDNC IDN Table.
-Taking all these factors into account, CGP borrowed the variant mappings in the CDNC IDN Table directly and developed the basic variant mappings table corresponding to CGP Repertoire 0 (19561 characters).
+CDNC IDN Table (repertoire and variant mappings), generated in early 2000s and extended in 2015, along with RFC3743 and RFC 4713, is the most wildly accepted rules for Chinese domain name registration at the second level, and has been applied to .CN, .TW, .MO, .HK, .SG for decades.
+The dotAsia IDN Table imports 99.5% of its variant mappings from CDNC-2005 IDN Table.
+Taking all these factors into account, CGP borrowed the variant mappings in the CDNC IDN Table directly and developed the basic variant mappings table corresponding to CGP Repertoire 0 (19,561 characters).

-However, among the 19561 characters and their variant mappings, there are a few variant mappings changed later due to the further coordination work from Section 6.2.2 to Section 6.2.4.
+However, among the 19,561 characters and their variant mappings, there are a few variant mappings changed later due to the further coordination work from Section 6.2.2 to Section 6.2.4.

-In the final CGP proposal, 18911 variant mappings are kept as same as CDNC and dotAsia, 63 are the same as CDNC but different with dotAsia .
-These 18974 (18909 + 62) variant mappings forms up the basic CGP variant mappings table as Appendix D [Sheet 6.2.1-18971].
+In this CGP proposal, 18911 variant mappings are kept as same as CDNC-2005 and dotAsia, 63 are the same as CDNC-2005 but different with dotAsia .
+These 18,974 (18,911 + 63) variant mappings forms up the basic CGP variant mappings table as Appendix D [Sheet 6.2.1-18974].

 126 more variant mappings from dotAsia

-In the early 2000s, when drafting the IDN table, CDNC experts focused on modern frequently used characters in China mainland, Taiwan and Hong Kong, excluded some specific local used characters and rared used IICORE characters from CDNC IDN Table 2015 (CGP R0). dotAsia extended CDNC IDN table, by adding 124 new regional characters and modifying some old variant mappings according to local requirement.
-By comparing two tables, we found the slight difference between dotAsia and CDNC, 108 different variant mappings of the old characters, 124 new variant mappings along with 124 new added characters.
+In the early 2000s, when drafting the IDN table, CDNC experts focused on modern frequently-used characters in China mainland, Taiwan and Hong Kong, and excluded some specific locally-used characters and rarely-used IICORE characters from CDNC IDN Table 2015 (CGP R0). dotAsia extended the CDNC IDN table, by adding 124 new regional characters and modifying some old variant mappings according to local requirement.
+By comparing the two tables, we found a slight difference between dotAsia and CDNC-2015: 108 different variant mappings of the previously included characters, and 124 new variant mappings along with 124 newly-added characters.

-CGP and Edmon CHUNG, the CEO of dotAsia, discussed the issue of inconsistency between CDNC variant mappings and dotAsia variant mappings, and agreed that the dotAsia table was created as an experiment for Hong Kong local characters, but the intent has always been to merge it and make it consistent with CGP rules once it is integrated for root zone and gTLD purpose.
+CGP and Edmon CHUNG, the CEO of dotAsia, discussed the issue of inconsistency between CDNC-2015 variant mappings and dotAsia variant mappings, and agreed that the dotAsia table was created as an experiment for Hong Kong local characters, but the intent has always been to merge it and make it consistent with CGP rules once it is integrated for root zone and gTLD purpose.
 Thus, dotAsia agreed to synchronize and update the IDN table in IANA once the CGP rules are finalized in 5 steps:

-Step 1, keep consistent with CDNC IDN table by giving up the 108 different variant mappings.
+Step 1, keep consistent with CDNC-2015 IDN table by giving up the 108 different variant mappings corresponding to the previously included characters.

-Step 2, in September 2015, CGP & CDNC held joint meetings and invited linguistic experts from China mainland, Taiwan and Hong Kong, reviewed 55 new added dotAsia characters in section 5.2.2.1, together with 18 TGSCC characters in section 5.2.3 and 43 CJK coordination characters in section 5.2.4. reset the variant mappings of them as Appendix E.
+Step 2, in September 2015, CGP & CDNC held joint meetings and invited linguistic experts from China mainland, Taiwan and Hong Kong, reviewed 55 new added dotAsia characters in section 5.2.2.1, together with 18 TGSCC characters in section 5.2.3 and 42 CJK coordination characters in section 5.2.3.2. reset the variant mappings of them as Appendix E.

 Step 3, in May 2016, city of Haikou, CGP & CDNC joint meeting reviewed 7 unique dotAsia Hanzi characters in section 5.2.2.2.
-These Hanzi characters are not included in the CDNC IDN table, nor in TGSCC, nor in IICORE, only exist in the dotAsia IDN table submitted to IANA.
+These Hanzi characters are not included in the CDNC-2005 IDN table, nor in TGSCC, nor in IICORE, but only exist in the dotAsia IDN table submitted to IANA.
 The variant mappings of the 7 characters were reset as Appendix E:

 Step 4, for the 62 dotAsia code points from Unicode Plane 2 as in section 5.2.2.3, CGP directly accepted their variant mappings from dotAsia IDN Table into CGP rules.

-Step 5, recheck and alter 32 old CDNC variant mappings related to the above 124 characters.
+Step 5, recheck and alter 32 variant mappings of previously encoded CDNC-2015 characters related to the above 124 newly-added characters.